Ivan Provorov Game Preview: Blue Jackets vs. Bruins

 Provorov Stats vs. the Bruins

-- On defense, the Bruins have been one of the stingiest squads in the NHL, giving up 50 goals in total (2.5 per game) which ranks fourth.
+- On the defensive side, the Bruins are one of the stingiest squads in the league, conceding 58 goals in total (2.5 per game) which ranks third.

 |2023-2024 Season